invoke-ai/InvokeAI/docs/features/IMG2IMG.md

 ### A concrete example

-Say I want SD to draw a fire based on this hand-drawn image:
+I want SD to draw a fire based on this hand-drawn image:

 <div align="center" markdown>
 ![drawing of a fireplace](../assets/img2img/fire-drawing.png)